ISI-apex/meta-hpsc/README.md

-Collection of layers to support Xilinx products
+Collection of layers to support the HPSC Chiplet.
+This repository is forked from Xilinx's meta-xilinx layer.

 Please see the respective READMEs in the layer subdirectories